Mariachi Mexico Amigo

 Rosy is a singer, songwriter, actor & composer of Mexican origin.
 She studied with Julio Garcia, a prominent Mexican professor.
 In 2002 she founded the musical project "La Sana Rabia" & performs solo as easily as she does with a band mixing contemporary as well as traditional songs.

-Rosy has been awarded for her social justice efforts & has won grants from the Toronto Arts Council for musical projects.
+Rosy has been awarded for her social justice efforts & has performed in Mexico, across Canada & Colombia.

 ‘Tonatiuh’ is the God of the sun in the Aztec language, but the name was chosen in honour of a dance professor.